- Who can apply to the program?

 13. Where will be faculty come from?

-The faculty will be drawn from across Columbia University, including the Business School, Law School and School of Engineering.
-Additional faculty from other schools will be sought for specific expertise as needed.
+The faculty will be drawn primarily from across Columbia Business School.
+Additional faculty from other Columbia schools may be sought for specific expertise as needed.
 Faculty will participate as instructors and as advisers and/or mentors.
 Members of the larger New York entrepreneurial and investor community will provide additional support and resources.
-Murray Low, director of the Lang Center and Clifford Schorer, entrepreneur-in-residence at Columbia Business School, will direct the program.
+Professors Murray Low and Clifford Schorer will direct the program.
 Administrative support will be provided by Columbia Business School Executive Education.

 14. How can I learn about the curriculum for the program?